TheIoTLearningInitiative/InternetOfThingsRT/PRE-SETUP.md

 ## Download Edison Image

 To download the Edison image, go to the desired working directory and download it.
-In this case, we move to our home directory
+In this case, we move to our home directory, a new folder is created as a Workspace, and then we move to this new Workspace directory

-    cd ~
+    $ cd ~
-a new folder is created as a Workspace

-    mkdir Workspace
+    $ mkdir Workspace

-and then we move to this new Workspace directory

-    cd Workspace
+    $ cd Workspace

 In this *Workspace* directory the Edison image is downloaded

-    wget downloadmirror.intel.com/24389/eng/edison-src-rel1-maint-rel1-ww42-14.tgz```
+    $ wget downloadmirror.intel.com/24389/eng/edison-src-rel1-maint-rel1-ww42-14.tgz```